Signs of a Stressed Dog

 To reduce stress, you may seek comfort.
 You find solace in a trusted friend.
 Perhaps you relieve stress through completing routine chores.
 Or maybe you blow off steam with physical exercise or meditation.

-As you know, our dogs experience stress too.
+As you know, our dogs also experience stress.
 Since we know how stress makes us feel, we certainly want to help alleviate our pet’s stress.
 However, our dogs do not voice their feelings, so how can we tell when they are stressed?
-The signs of anxiety in dogs are often subtle.
+Signs of anxiety in dogs are often subtle.
 In fact, some stress-related behaviors mimic everyday behaviors.

 WHAT ARE INDICATORS OF STRESS IN A DOG?

 Pacing & Shaking.
 You've seen your dog shake after a bath.
 That whole body shake can be amusing and it's quite normal… unless it occurring as the result of a stress trigger.
 For example, dogs are commonly stressed when visiting the veterinarian.
-Many dogs shake it off when they descend from the exam table and touch down on the ground.
 Dogs, like people, also pace when agitated.
 Some dogs walk a repeated path around the exam room while waiting for the veterinarian.